ASM Cash-Secured Put Strategy

 ASM (Avino Silver & Gold Mines Ltd.), in the Basic Materials sector, (Other Precious Metals industry), listed on AMEX.

-Avino Silver & Gold Mines Ltd., together with its subsidiaries, engages in the acquisition, exploration, and advancement of mineral properties in Canada.
-It primarily explores for silver, gold, and copper deposits.
-The company owns interests in 42 mineral claims and four leased mineral claims, including Avino mine area property comprising four exploration concessions covering 154.4 hectares, 24 exploitation concessions covering 1,284.7 hectares, and one leased exploitation concession covering 98.83 hectares; Gomez Palacio property consists of nine exploration concessions covering 2,549 hectares; Santiago Papasquiaro property comprises four exploration concessions covering 2,552.6 hectares and one exploitation concession covering 602.9 hectares; and Unification La Platosa properties, which include three leased concessions located in the state of Durango, Mexico.
-It also owns 100% interests in the Minto and Olympic-Kelvin properties located in British Columbia, Canada; and 14 quartz leases in Eagle property located in the Mayo Mining Division of Yukon, Canada.
-The company was incorporated in 1968 and is headquartered in Vancouver, Canada.
+Headquartered in Vancouver, Canada, Avino Silver & Gold Mines Ltd. (ASM), along with its subsidiaries, is dedicated to the acquisition, exploration, and development of mineral properties, primarily targeting silver, gold, and copper deposits.
+The company maintains an extensive portfolio of mineral rights across Mexico and Canada.
+Within Mexico, specifically in the state of Durango, Avino holds interests in 42 mineral claims and four leased mineral claims.
+This includes the Avino mine area, comprising four exploration concessions (154.4 hectares), twenty-four exploitation concessions (1,284.7 hectares), and one leased exploitation concession (98.83 hectares).
+Additionally, its Mexican holdings encompass the Gomez Palacio property (nine exploration concessions totaling 2,549 hectares), the Santiago Papasquiaro property (four exploration concessions covering 2,552.6 hectares and one exploitation concession of 602.9 hectares), and the Unification La Platosa properties (three leased concessions).
+In Canada, Avino possesses full ownership of the Minto and Olympic-Kelvin properties in British Columbia, as well as fourteen quartz leases at the Eagle property located within the Mayo Mining Division of Yukon.

-A beta of 2.86 indicates ASM has historically moved more than the broader market, amplifying both the directional payoff and the realized volatility relative to an index-equivalent position.
-The trailing P/E of 45.34 is on the rich side, which tends to correlate with higher earnings-window IV expansion as the market debates whether forward growth supports the multiple.
+A beta of 2.93 indicates ASM has historically moved more than the broader market, amplifying both the directional payoff and the realized volatility relative to an index-equivalent position.

 What is a cash-secured put on ASM?